Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

 \subsection{Calibration}

-In a forensic setting, we need well-calibrated posterior probabilities for the assignment of fluid-types to unlabeled profiles in order to ensure that they give a meaningful measure of the uncertainty in fluid-type classification \citep{dawid1982we, meuwly2017gu,morrison21}.
-We use a simple form of Beta-calibration (\citealt{kull17}, Algorithm~1) as goodness-of-fit checks and show no evidence that greater complexity is needed.
-Beta-calibration can be seen as Platt-scaling \citep{platt2000} with a careful choice of regression covariates.
+In a forensic setting, we need well-calibrated posterior probabilities for the assignment of fluid-types to unlabeled profiles to ensure that they produce a meaningful measure of the uncertainty in fluid-type classification \citep{dawid1982we, meuwly2017gu,morrison21}.
+We use a simple form of Beta-calibration (\citealt{kull17}, Algorithm~1).
+Beta-calibration is Platt-scaling \citep{platt2000} with a careful choice of regression covariates.